veliovgroup/Meteor-Files/README.md

     * Small files
     * Huge files, tested on 100GB (Note Browser will eat 7%-10% RAM of the file size)
     * Pause / Resume upload
+    * Auto-pause when connection to server is interrupted
     * Multi-stream async upload (faster than ever)
  - Write file in file system
     * Automatically writes uploaded files on FS and special Collection